Magazine Publishing Frequency: Weekly, Monthly & More

 Definition: Published once every week, typically 52 issues per year.

-Collector impact: Weekly titles often contain topical advertising tied to current events, seasons, or trends.
-Ads may appear only once or for a very short run.
+Collector impact: Weekly titles often contain topical advertising tied to current events, seasonal timing, or short-run promotions.
+Ads may appear only once or for a very brief campaign window.

-Design traits: Timely imagery, fast-turn layouts, editorial immediacy.
+Design traits: Timely imagery, faster creative turnaround, editorial immediacy.

 Historical examples: